google-ai-edge/mediapipe/.github/ISSUE_TEMPLATE/12-model-maker-issue.md

 ---
 name: "Model Maker Issue"
-about: Use this template for assistance with a specific task, such as "Gesture Recognition" or "Object Detection", including inference model usage/training etc.
+about: Use this template for assistance with using MediaPipe Model Maker to create custom on-device ML solutions.
 labels: type:support

 ---